newellbrandon/kastendevhub.github.io/_posts/2023-12-19-pacman-blueprint.markdown

 hear this from backup vendors, infrastructure engineers, and solution architects?
 Is it because they're all trying to hawk their softwares at us?
 Do they think it makes them sound smarter or more worldly?

 After all, I've screwed up a VM before and was able to successfully restore from a VMware snapshot, isn't that core function of a backup?
 What's really the difference?
 Any why would any of this matter for Kubernetes?
+What is the airpspeed velocity of an [unladen swallow](https://www.youtube.com/watch?v=uio1J2PKzLI)?
 All great questions!
 Let's address them in this blog post and end with a practical example using a [Kanister](https://kanister.io) blueprint.

 - We often hear this from backup vendors, infrastructure engineers, and solution architects because they hemselves have been burned before by relying on snapshots for backup, not having a backup, or having what they thought was a backup but when they attempted to restore from it, found the end result to be a crashing application or corrupt data.
 Some also say it to sound smarter or more worldly.